gitbls/pistrong/README.md

 user with a link to the certificates, and a separate email with the password for the certificate.

-If you're using pistrong without a full InstallPiStrong, use `InstallPiStrong postconf` which will create `/etc/swanctl/swanctl.conf` and `~/.pistrongrc`, as well as the backup copies (in /etc/swanctl) swanctl.piStrongInstall and .pistrongrc.piStrongInstall.
+If you're using pistrong without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create `/etc/swanctl/swanctl.conf` and `~/.pistrongrc`, as well as the backup copies (in /etc/swanctl) swanctl.piStrongInstall and .pistrongrc.piStrongInstall.
 This will also